deep-entertainment/egoventure/docs/getting_started.md

 ## Where to go from here

-Now that you know the basics, check out the rest of the documentation and if anything goes wrong or you have questions, please join our Discord server for community support:
+Now that you know the basics, check out the rest of the documentation.

+If anything goes wrong or you have questions, please join our Discord server for community support:

 [![Support Server](https://img.shields.io/discord/777604957737451530.svg?label=Discord&logo=Discord&colorB=7289da&style=for-the-badge)](https://discord.gg/T6y6KG4V5K)